training-mode/ruby/intro/04_data_structures/README.md

 ```

 #Knowledge Check#
-1. What is the return value of an array element outside the bounds of the array?
+1. What is the return value of an Array element outside the bounds of the Array?

 #Assignment#
 queen.rb